How Cup Manager works under the hood

 Rule 2 is in many cases easy to follow.
 For example, if the 1st and 2nd in each group go to playoff A, you can place the 1 on one side of the playoff tree and the 2nd on the other side.
 It becomes more complicated if you have 3 teams from the same group in the same playoffs.
 Then you have to divide the playoff tree into 4 parts (at each Semi final) and then put a team in 3 of the four parts, with the result that two of the teams can meet already in the Semifinal if the bad luck/luck is there.

-It is clear that here you can end up in a very complicated situation if you have several groups with an odd number of teams and perhaps at worst also an uneven playoff tree.
-It is clear that not all cases that may occur with ready-made templates can be solved.
-We need an algorithm.
-Unfortunately, this could be even worse, because ofta also wants to comply with a third requirement similar to requirement 2:
+It is clear that you can end up in a very complicated situation here if you have several groups with odd numbers hold and maybe in the worst case even an uneven playoff tree.
+It is clear that it is not possible to solve all cases that may arise with ready-made templates.
+An algorithm is needed.
+Unfortunately, it can get even worse, because often you also want to follow a third requirement similar to requirement 2:

 3. Teams that usually meet in series games or come from the same club should meet as late in the playoffs as possible.

-Here you get to the limit of what is possible in practice.
-In Cup Manager Rule 3 is solved by creating groups and playoffs and placing the teams, being able to check that teams from the same club do not meet.
-If you are unlucky, amn will be helped to move one of the teams to a new group in order to avoid the problem.
+This brings us to the limits of what is possible in practice.
+In Cup Manager, rule 3 is solved by checking that teams from the same club do not meet after creating groups and playoffs and placing the teams.
+Should you be unlucky, you will get help to move one of the teams to a new group to avoid the problem.

 Finally, a playoff tree can be uneven (unless you use e.g. Best 3s).
 The fact that a playoff tree is uneven means that you have 14 teams and thus will have 1/8 finals, but only 6.
 This means that two of the teams must go straight to the 1/4 final.
 If you have an uneven playoff tree, there's one more rule: